CARE: Certifiably Robust Learning with Reasoning via Variational Inference: Background

 \section{Background}

 \textbf{Markov Logic Networks} (MLN) provides an effective approach to combining first-order logic and probabilistic graphical models in a unified representation.
 Concretely, MLN can be viewed as a first-order knowledge base with a weight attached to each logic formula, where the first-order logic formula can be used to model different types of domain knowledge such as ``\texttt{IsPanda(x)} $\implies$ \texttt{IsFurry(x)}".
 Formally, in MLN, the mapping (prediction) among entities can be represented as \textit{predicates} $t(\cdot)$, which is a logic function defined over the entity variable set $\mathcal{V} = \{v_1, ..., v_N\}$ where $v_i$ denotes a \textit{constant} in the logic world.
 For instance, a constant can be a ``stop sign" or a ``octagon shape".
 The predicate is thus defined as $t(\cdot): \pV \times ... \times \pV \to \{0,1\}$.
 In the meantime, a logic \textit{formula} in MLN is defined over the composition of a set of predicates as $f(\cdot): \pV \times ... \times \pV \to \{0,1\}$.
 For instance, given an input instance $x$, a model that is trained to predict whether the input is of the octagon shape $g_{octagon} (x)$ can be viewed as a predicate.
 The related knowledge rules, such as ``stop sign $\implies$ octagon shape" can be represented as a formula as A formula consists of different predicates.
 We denote the assignments of variables to the arguments of a formula $f$ as $a_f$, and all the possible consistent assignments are represented as set $\mathcal{A}_f = \{a_f^1, a_f^2, ... \}$.
 With a particular set of constants assigned to the arguments of a predicate, it is called a \textit{ground predicate}.
-For instance, with an assignment for a predict $a_t = (c_1, c_2)$, we can simply write a ground predicate $t(c_1, c_2) = t(a_t)$.
+For instance, with an assignment for a predicate $a_t = (c_1, c_2)$, we can simply write a ground predicate $t(c_1, c_2) = t(a_t)$.
 Similarly, a formula with an assignment to its arguments is called a \textit{ground formula} (e.g., $f(a_f)$).
-Based on the probabilistic logic representations, MLN can thus be defined formally as a joint distribution over all possible assignments in set $\mathcal{A}_f$ for the formula set $\mathcal{F}$:
+Based on the probabilistic logic representations, MLN can thus be defined formally as a joint distribution over all possible assignments in set $\mathcal{A}_f$ for the formula set $\mathcal{F}$: where $t_1, ..., t_L$ denote the $L$ ground predicates (with assignment $\mathcal{A}_f$) that are used to form the formulas, $w_f$ represents the corresponding weight for each formula, Note that $t_i(x)$ is a predicate function given input $x$, and for notation simplicity we will use $t_i$ throughout this work to represent $t_i(x)$ when there is no ambiguity. $\phi_f(\cdot)$ represents the potential function for the given assignment, which takes 1 when the formula is true and 0 when it is false, and $Z(w)$ is the \textit{partition function} summing over all possible assignments.
+Based on the grounding predicates, we can define a \textit{possible world} by assigning a truth value to each possible ground predicate.